 Roman Concrete

 The Romans are renowned for their advanced engineering skills, and their development of concrete was no exception.
 Around 300 BCE, the Romans began using a revolutionary form of concrete known as "opus caementicium," which was made from a mixture of lime, volcanic ash, and water.
 This new type of concrete was incredibly strong and durable, allowing the Romans to construct large-scale infrastructure projects such as aqueducts, bridges, and monumental structures like the Colosseum and the Pantheon.
-Structures that still exist today, thousands of years latter! there are even aqueducts still in use today that were built over 2,000 years ago!
+Structures that still exist today, thousands of years later!
+There are even aqueducts still in use today that were built over 2,000 years ago!

 One of the key innovations of Roman concrete was the use of volcanic ash, which acted as a pozzolan—a substance that reacts with lime to form a strong, cement-like material.
 This pozzolanic reaction gave Roman concrete its exceptional strength and durability, allowing it to withstand the test of time.